celoyd/potato/tools/allow-list/readme.md

 This directory contains:

-- [ratings.csv](ratings.csv), a CSV containing every CID (collect) in the Maxar Open Data Program and its subjective rating, by me, on several quality axes described below.
+- [ratings.csv](ratings.csv), a CSV containing every CID in the Maxar Open Data Program and its subjective rating (I’m the subject) on several quality axes described below.
 You can use it to replicate:
 - [allow-list.csv](allow-list.csv), about 200 of the CIDs that rank highest in a combined quality metric defined below.
 The CSV filename suffix is only by courtesy; it’s simply one CID per line.
-This is useful as input for `chip.py`.
+This can be used as the argument for `chip.py --allow-list`.

 ## Introduction

 The manual CID evaluation was an odd idea that turned out to work well enough to keep.
 If I’d realized I would have to explain it I probably wouldn’t have tried it.
 Now I publish all this in the hope rather than the expectation that others will find it useful.

 Each CID is rated under three rubrics, listed below.
-The scores are 0 for worst possible quality under a given rubric and 4 for best possible.
+The scores are 0 for worst possible quality under a given rubric through 4 for best possible.
 The scores are subjective and poorly distributed; they still turned out to be useful.
 (See the last section of this page for some further reflections.)
-There’s also a notes field where I put things I knew I might want to find later.
+There’s also a notes field where I put things I knew I might want to refer to later.

 This was done mostly by parsing the constituent CID names out of ARD metadata and assembling VRTs that I’d look at in QGIS.
-This had various small problems, such as VRTs not working with multiple projections, so CIDs on UTM boundaries got split.
+This had various small problems: for example, VRTs can’t include multiple projections, so CIDs on UTM boundaries got split.

 ## Rubrics (columns or dimensions)